 - 2. Members and Proxies Members and proxies around the room and via videoconference introduced themselves.
 There was a quorum at the meeting. - 3.
 Robert's Rules of Order Overview NYSDOL Counsel Laura Campion provided highlights of Robert's Rules of Order, a set of commonly adhered to parliamentary procedures for meetings used widely throughout the United States, and of the requirements for quorum. - a.
 The purpose or Robert's Rules of Order is to ensure that meetings flow, members are not speaking over each other, and members are aware of motions under consideration. - b.
+To put a motion on the table, someone would state, "I Move," and then a "second" is required to move the motion forward.
+A "second" means someone else saying "yes," which means they do not know if they agree with the motion yet, but they do agree it should be discussed.
+Then the motion is on the table for everyone to discuss.
+Once everyone comes to the conclusion that they are done with the discussion, the Board Chair says, "We have a motion on the floor, we will bring it to vote."
+Typically, the Chair will ask "All in favor?" and then "Raise your hand if in favor and say I." Then the Chair would say, "All opposed, raise your hand if opposed" and then "Any abstentions?"
+There may be times when a SWIB member feels they have an ethical issue, conflict of interest, or that they do not have enough information on a specific topic, and would say "I abstain." - c.
 Due to NYS laws, the SWIB is a public body that is subject to Public Officers Law and the General Construction Law.
-As such, in order to meet quorum, there must be a majority of the Board, including any vacancies, present.
-A vacant position still counts towards the number for quorum.
-The SWIB is a 49-member Board, meaning there must be 25 members in order to hold a meeting (a majority of the 49).
-Similarly, in order to carry a motion, a majority of the full Board is required, so for any motion for this body to pass, 25 members have to agree with passing the motion. - 4.
+This leads us to a restriction on what is considered a majority of the Board.
+For a quorum, you have to have a majority of the Board, including any vacancies.
+A vacant position still counts in quorum.
+The SWIB is a 49-member Board, so always requires 25 members in order to hold a meeting (a majority of the 49).
+Similarly, in order to carry a motion, a majority of the full Board is required, so for any motion for this body to pass, 25 members have to say "Yes, I agree" with passing the motion. - 4.
 Legal/Ethics Questions NYSDOL's General Counsel's Office is available to answer any legal-related questions.
 This includes Jill Archambault, Laura Campion, and Deidre Quain.
 The agency's Ethics Officer, Ryan O'Donnell, is also available for any ethics-related questions since all members are considered public officers and must take Ethics training.